 Disability Confident supports employers to recruit and retain disabled people.
 Joining the scheme will help your business to:

 - Draw from the broadest possible pool of talent

 - Secure high-quality employees who are skilled and hard-working

 - Improve employee morale, commitment and loyalty by demonstrating that you treat all employees fairly

 The Disability Confident scheme has three levels of support to see employers through every stage of the journey to becoming disability-inclusive.
+All employers join the scheme at level 1 (Disability Confident Committed).
 Employers must complete each level before qualifying to move on to the next.